 Any land which is the subject of a biodiversity gain plan including compensatory habitat sites will be recorded in the publicly available biodiversity gain site register.

 6.11 Summary of Principles and Rules in Applying the Biodiversity Metric

-Key principles involved in the application of the metric include:
+Key principles involved in the application of the Biodiversity Metric 4.0 include: